apache/incubator-heron/website/content/docs/operators/deployment/schedulers/slurm.md

 The local scheduler uses this URI to download the core package to the working directory.

 * `heron.directory.sandbox.java.home` --- This is used to specify the java home to be used when running topologies in the containers.
-You could use `${JAVA_HOME}` which means pick up the value set in the bash environment variable $JAVA_HOME.
+Set to `${JAVA_HOME}` to use the value set in the bash environment variable $JAVA_HOME.

-* `heron.scheduler.is.service` --- This config is used to indicate whether the scheduler is a service.
+* `heron.scheduler.is.service` --- Indicate whether the scheduler
+is a service.
 In the case of Slurm, it should be set to `False`.

 ### Example Slurm Scheduler Configuration